Simple Strawberry Cobbler Recipe

 • Swap half of the strawberries with blueberries, raspberries, or blackberries for a mixed berry cobbler.
 They all have similar textures and baking times so no need to adjust the recipe.

 • Peaches also pair well with strawberries.
-I’ve made this with 1 pound of strawberries and 1 pound of peaches instead of just berries, and it was so good!
-Perfect for summertime.
+I’ve made this with 1 pound of strawberries and 1 pound of peaches and it was so good.
+My 4 ingredient peach cobbler walks you through the peach version on its own.

 • Add a squeeze of lemon or a pinch of cinnamon to the strawberries along with the sugar.
 It will enhance their flavor during the maceration!